Je pense, donc je suis

 Though largely an autodidact, my technical evolution has been shaped by a global network of mentors.
 From my earliest art teachers in school to the artists who guided me during my years in Japan, and later influences in Thailand and Europe, my education has been a nomadic, mostly hands-on apprenticeship.

 After transitioning to art full-time, my focus evolved from the tangible to the contemplative.
-My early works centered on the natural world—landscapes, seascapes, and portraiture—but has since shifted toward the evocative.
+My early works centered on the natural world—landscapes, seascapes, figurative art and portraiture—but has since shifted toward the evocative.
 Today, I create paintings inspired by Japanese poetry, improvised works that blend realism with abstraction, and pieces that explore the absurdities of life and the internal landscapes of the mind.

 I prioritize capturing the essence of a memory or an idea over rigid stylistic consistency.